 Apart from the native Middle Eastern and Indian restaurants, we now observe Japanese, Chinese and Western cuisine eateries offering halal options too.

 You can now find American and British burger joints, as well as steak houses providing Muslim-friendly menu items.
-If you are craving for Asian food, many Chinese, Japanese and south-east Asian restaurants cater to halal food.
-Ranging from small old-timer Kebab shops to fancy dine-in restaurants, there are plenty of choices to fill up your gastronomic calendar for 2021.
+If you are craving Asian food, many Chinese, Japanese and south-east Asian restaurants cater to halal food.
+Ranging from small old-timer Kebab shops to fancy dine-in restaurants, there are plenty of choices to fill up your gastronomic calendar for the year.

 Here are the best halal restaurants in London.

 Disclaimer: All of the restaurants listed below serve halal options in their food menu.
 However, they may not be fully halal certified.
 For example, some of their menu items may still include alcohol and non-halal options.
-We wrote this article on the intention of providing our Muslim readers more options for them to consider.
-The information regarding their halal status is based on information found online.
-If you would like to have further confirmation, we would recommend you to contact the respective restaurants.
+We wrote this article with the intention of providing our Muslim readers with more options for them to consider.
+The information regarding the restaurant's halal status is based on information found online.
+If you would like to have further confirmation, we would recommend you to contact the respective halal restaurants in London listed for more detail.

-We begin our list with the famous Halal Guys who have arrived in London.
+We begin our list of best halal restaurants in London with the infamous Halal Guys.
 They started in 1990 as a humble street stall in New York that sold wraps to Muslim Taxi Drivers.
 Three decades later they are now a successful business selling authentic American halal food.

 The Halal Guys are renowned for their platters of chicken and gyro over rice.
 They bring the same recipe they used in New York to serve patrons here in London.
 All their food items are halal and they do not serve alcohol.
 Similar to how they started, these restaurateurs remain loyal to their quick grab-and-go concept.